CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description with excellent trigger terms and completeness.
-It clearly identifies when to use the skill and provides natural language triggers.
+This is a solid skill description with excellent trigger term coverage and clear completeness, explicitly stating both what the skill does and when to use it.
 The main weakness is that the 'what' portion could be more specific about the concrete actions performed (e.g., configuring env vars, setting up mock servers, creating test fixtures).
+The niche is well-defined and unlikely to conflict with other skills.

 Suggestions

-Add more specific concrete actions to the capability description, e.g., 'Configures environment variables, sets up mock API endpoints, creates test fixtures, and manages dev/staging workspace isolation for Customer.io.'
+Add more specific concrete actions to the description, e.g., 'Configure environment variables, set up webhook tunnels, create mock API responses, and isolate dev/staging workspaces for Customer.io local development.'

 DimensionReasoningScore